Kanwar (tribe): History and origin

 Kanwar believe that the term Kanwar is derived from Kaurava, the ruling clan in the Mahabharata and state that they are descendants of a Kaurava.
 According to Trivedi (1971), the term Kanwar appears to be a corruption of the word Kaurava and refers to trusted soldiers of the Haihaiyavanshi chiefs of Ratanpur.
 Hewitt (1869) considered them to be imperfect Rajputs who settled the hills of the Vindhya range and failed to become Hindu like other war-like immigrants.
 Kanwar speak Chhattisgarhi and Sadri.

 Present circumstances

 They are listed as a Scheduled Tribe in Bihar, Chhattisgarh, Jharkhand, Madhya Pradesh, Maharashtra and Odisha.
-They are widespread throughout Chhattisgarh excluding Bastar division, Gondiya and Gadchiroli districts of Maharashtra, and Shahdol district of Madhya Pradesh, districts Of Sindh and Panjab.
+They are widespread throughout Chhattisgarh excluding Bastar division, Gondiya and Gadchiroli districts of Maharashtra, and Shahdol district of Madhya Pradesh, as well as districts of Sindh and Punjab.

 The Kanwar are landowning cultivators.
 As a secondary occupation they work as laborers.
 They select a person to head the community council of several villages.
 That leader is assisted by elderly members of the community, and his council looks after the social order of the community.

 They worship many gods including Dulha deo, Bahan Deo, Thakur Deo, Shikar Deo and goddesses including Sagai Devi, Matin Devi, Banjari Devi etc.